Getting Started

 ).
 You can also set export LOGGER_LEVEL=DEBUG

-in order to enable debug logs.
+to enable even more verbose logs like printing intermediate IR in compiler passes.
 To build TT-XLA do the following:

 -